rschristopher/ischristtrue.com/src/truth.md

  known to us.
-Spirits have implicit meaning, beauty, and functions that are far transcendent of the limits of a mechanistic worldview.
+Spirits have implicit meaning, beauty, and functions that transcend the limits of a mechanistic worldview.
-Those trapped in such a
+Those trapped in a
- mechanistic worldview are blind to the everpresent spirits in front of their own face, pretending with absurd pride that humans are the originators of all the beauty and meaning they perceive, that only the *functions* of what humans perceive is real.
+ mechanistic worldview are blind to the everpresent spirits in front of their own face, pretending with absurd pride that humans are the originators of all the beauty and meaning they perceive, that only the *functions* of the natural world are real
+ (and some deny even that).

 But even so, even if only the causal functions of these complex emergent patterns are